Scabs on Dog’s Head or Neck: Top Reasons [With Pictures]

 Your vet may refer to the condition as folliculitis or furunculosis.
 Folliculitis, or inflammation in the follicle, occurs in the most superficial layers of the skin, meaning it isn’t very deep.
 Furunculosis is a deeper, more painful infection that causes abscesses and pimples.

 Infection of the skin by bacteria or fungi results in damage and inflammation as these microorganisms multiply within your dog’s skin.
-Any signs of pus or a bad smell from your dog’s skin may indicate that they have a skin infection.
-If this is the case, visit your vet as soon as possible, as your dog may require antibiotics or antifungal treatment.
+Signs of skin infections in dogs may include:

 Pictures of scabs from skin infections:

-An Elizabethan collar such as this one below to prevent itching and scratching.
+Scratching can prevent a scab from healing properly and cause scarring.
+Using an Elizabethan collar such as this one below prevents your dog from itching and scratching.
 This will allow any scabs to heal uninterrupted and break the itch cycle that your dog may have gotten itself into.

 • 【GREAT PROTECTOR】- This dog cones for pets can well protect your pets from injuries, rashes and post surgery wounds.
 Help to prevent pets from biting and licking their injured area or surgical site.
 Promote recovering from surgery or wounds.
 Make the recovery process more pleasant

 If your dog isn’t up to date with their anti-parasite treatment, then do this.
-Not all parasites are visible to the naked eye, and giving your dog treatment is relatively inexpensive and rules this out as a possible underlying cause.
+Not all parasites are visible to the naked eye, and giving your dog this relatively inexpensive treatment rules it out as a possible underlying cause.
 Be sure to use a veterinary-strength product.

 If your dog is itching or rubbing their head and neck excessively, then allergies might be to blame.
 You could try your dog on a hypoallergenic diet for 4-6 weeks to see if this makes a difference (please always talk to your veterinarian before changing your dog’s diet).